abidlabs/abidlabs.github.io/_posts/2021-02-12-Inception-Blindspots.md

 }
 </style>

-Everyone knows that deep learning vision models like Inception Net have achieved state-of-the-art performance on image recognition.
+Everyone knows that deep learning vision models like Inception Net achieve state-of-the-art performance on image recognition.
 However, I'm curious about when these models *don't work well*.
 I tested Inception Net on a large number of natural images, and here is a collection of things that the model doesn't predict well.
 Note: I'm only including **examples where the correct class is one of the 1,000 valid ImageNet classes**.

-*Try it Yourself*: Along with each example is a link to the model demo (built with [www.gradio.app](www.gradio.app)) where you can try it yourself directly from the browser.
+*Try it Yourself*: Along with each example is a link to the model demo (built with [www.gradio.app](www.gradio.app)) where you can try the image yourself directly from the browser.

 ### 1. Upside down cars